-- 'Forest biomass' means biomass produced from forestry; - 'Fuels' means fuels ready to be supplied for consumption, including biofuels, bioliquids, biomass fuels, renewable liquid and gaseous transport fuels of non-biological origin and recycled carbon fuels; - 'Intermediate crops for energy purposes (CIVE)' means crops, such as catch crops and cover crops, grown before or after main crops, provided that the use of such intermediate crops does not trigger demand for additional land.
-For example, Food and feed crops not reaching maturity and cultivated before or after the main crop can be considered intermediate crops.
-This definition is pending clarified guidelines or approval from the EU Commission. - o 'Ligno-cellulosic material' means material composed of lignin, cellulose and hemicellulose, such as biomass sourced from forests, woody energy crops and forest-based industries' residues and wastes; - o "Mix of raw material for further processing" means the physical mixing of raw material at the fuel production plant for the sole purpose of producing biofuels, bioliquids, or biomass fuels; - o 'Non-food cellulosic material' means feedstock mainly composed of cellulose and hemicellulose, and having a lower lignin content than ligno-cellulosic material, including food and feed crop residues, such as straw, stover, husks, and shells; grassy energy crops with a low starch content, such as ryegrass, switchgrass, miscanthus, giant cane; cover crops before and after main crops; ley crops; industrial residues, including from food and feed crops after vegetal oils, sugars, starches, and protein have been extracted; and material from biowaste, where ley and cover crops are understood to be temporary, short-term sown pastures comprising grass-legume mixture with a low starch content to obtain fodder for livestock and improve soil fertility for getting higher yields of arable main crops; - o 'Non-renewable raw materials', also called finite resources, cannot be cultivated, produced, reused or regenerated at a level that could support their high consumption.
+- o 'Forest biomass' means biomass produced from forestry; - o 'Fuels' means fuels ready to be supplied for consumption, including biofuels, bioliquids, biomass fuels, renewable fuels of non-biological origin and recycled carbon fuels; - 'Intermediate crops' means crops, such as catch crops and cover crops that are grown in areas where due to a short vegetation period the production of food and feed crops is limited to one harvest and provided their use does not trigger demand for additional land, and provided the soil organic matter content is maintained,.
+This definition is pending clarified guidelfrom the EU Commission. - o 'Ligno-cellulosic material' means material composed of lignin, cellulose and hemicellulose, such as biomass sourced from forests, woody energy crops and forest-based industries' residues and wastes; - "Mix of raw material for further processing" means the physical mixing of raw material at the fuel production plant for the sole purpose of producing biofuels, bioliquids, or biomass fuels; - 'Non-food cellulosic material' means feedstock mainly composed of cellulose and hemicellulose, and having a lower lignin content than ligno-cellulosic material, including food and feed crop residues, such as straw, stover, husks, and shells; grassy energy crops with a low starch content, such as ryegrass, switchgrass, miscanthus, giant cane; cover crops before and after main crops; ley crops; industrial residues, including from food and feed crops after vegetal oils, sugars, starches, and protein have been extracted; and material from biowaste, where ley and cover crops are understood to be temporary, short-term sown pastures comprising grass-legume mixture with a low starch content to obtain fodder for livestock and improve soil fertility for getting higher yields of arable main crops; - o 'Non-renewable raw materials', also called finite resources, cannot be cultivated, produced, reused or regenerated at a level that could support their high consumption.
 That is, the consumption of non-renewable resources (used mainly as energy sources and raw materials) is greater than the time that nature needs to recreate, regenerate or because they are in a determined quantity.
-The non-renewable resources most used as energy sources are fossil fuels (oil, coal, natural gas) and radioactive elements that produce nuclear energy, making them non-renewable energies; - o 'Renewable raw materials, come from living nature and include animal and plant materials usually produced by agriculture, forestry or fishing; - 'Product group' means raw materials, biofuels, bioliquids, non-gaseous biomass fuels with similar physical and chemical characteristics and similar heating values or gaseous biomass fuels, and LNG with similar chemical characteristics that all are subject to the same rules set out in Articles 7, 26 and 27 of European Union Directive 2018/2001 (RED II) for determining the contribution of biofuels, bioliquids and biomass fuels towards achieving the targets for renewable energy;
+The non-renewable resources most used as energy sources are fossil fuels (oil, coal, natural gas) and radioactive elements that produce nuclear energy, making them non-renewable energies; - 'Renewable raw materials, come from living nature and include animal and plant materials usually produced by agriculture, forestry or fishing; - 'Product group' means raw materials, biofuels, bioliquids, non-gaseous biomass fuels with similar physical and chemical characteristics and similar heating values or gaseous biomass fuels, and LNG with similar chemical characteristics that all are subject to the same rules set out in Articles 7, 26 and 27 of the Revised Renewable Energy Directive EU/2018/2001 (RED III) for determining the contribution of biofuels, bioliquids and biomass fuels towards achieving the targets for renewable energy;